sintezator2763/qs-wallpaper-picker-fix/README.md

 > [!NOTE]
 > This repository is a fork of [Wallpaper Picker](https://github.com/magetsu002/qs-wallpaper-picker) by **@magetsu002**.
 All credits for the original project belong to the original author.
-This fork includes a custom patch that adds wallpaper synchronization.
-Also it might be buggy.
+This fork includes custom patches that add wallpaper synchronization, multi-instance prevention and some other fixes.
+It might be buggy.

 # qs-wallpaper-picker